wko27/blog/_posts/2017-08-27-Email-Comments.md

 Tada, simple email commenting system, plus:
 * Comment feed comes straight through your inbox
-* Gmail itself can filter spam email accounts
+* Gmail itself can filter spam
-* Super easy to do reply privately to public comments
+* Super easy to reply privately to public comments
-* Uers can send private messages via email by just clearing the subject line prefix (I may add a button for that)
+* Users can send private messages via email by just clearing the subject line prefix (I may add a button for that)

+Feel free to leave a comment (har har har) if you need help with this!